YunfangHou/UoL-ics-file-generator/README.md

 Automatically generate an .ics file of University of Liverpool [Timetable](https://timetables.liverpool.ac.uk).

+Please star the repo if you like it 🌟

 ## Usage
 1. Download the newly released executable application.
 2. Run the application.